RandyWilkinsASU/ddm-textbook-summer-2019/_posts/2019-07-21-ch08-discovery.md

 Team 3: Cody Lundell, Christina Worden, Dan Gabiou

 # Topic Overview of Chapter 8: Discovery
-This set of readings includes Chapter 2 of Social Physics: How Social Networks Can Make us Smarter, Chapter 8 of Reality
+This set of readings includes Chapter 2 of *Social Physics: How Social Networks Can Make us Smarter*, Chapter 8 of *Reality
-Mining: Using Big Data to Engineer a Better World, and several discovery-related blog posts from the I Quant NY website.
+Mining: Using Big Data to Engineer a Better World*, and several discovery-related blog posts from the I Quant NY website.
 In Chapter 2: Exploration of Social Physics…, Pentland (2015) states that “the most consistently creative and insightful people are explorers” (p.
 26).
 By explorers, the author means that good ideas come from collaborating to obtain different perspectives, enhancing the idea, and repeating until confidence is built.
 Or in other words, “exploration is the part of the